 REID NISHIZUKA, US Air Force.
 Afghanistan.
 KIA April 27, 2013.

 DWAYNE BEEBE-FRANQUI, US Navy.
 Marriage equality activist with his husband, Jonathan.
-Worked for inclusion of LGBs in crucial Military Equal Opportunity Program.
+Works for inclusion of LGBTs in crucial Military Equal Opportunity Program.
 Helps organize Pride events on military bases and ships around the world.

 More gay veterans to be added including Michelle Benecke, David Hall, Bleu Copas, Tyrone Power, Army Maupin, et al.